JeffRepayose/financial_reports_automation/README.md

 I will soon furnish the reports function and add financial ratios to make it more useful for analysis.

 # Credit
-Code created by Justine Panetta and Jeff Repayose
+Code created by Jeff Repayose